MashuAjmera/Visitor-Management/README.md

 mailPORT = PORT OF YOUR MAIL SERVER (generally 587)
 ```

-7.  connect MongoDb at PORT 27017
-8.  start the server
+7.  start the server
     `node app`
-9.  at the browser, go to `http://localhost:PORT/`
+8.  at the browser, go to `http://localhost:PORT/`